desoares1975/weather-api-test/README.md

 e.g. /cities?lat=19.85&lon=-90.533333 or /cities/19.85/-90.533333

-Will return the city on the coodinates, with the corresponding weather, or an empty JSON (if the city has no weather it will be an empty array):
+Will return the city on the coodinates, with the corresponding weather, or 404 status (if the city has no weather it will be an empty array):

 ```JSON